EndPointCorp/end-point-blog/2015/02/18/testing-your-chef-repo-pull-requests.html.md

 1. **GitHub pull request** gets picked up by **Jenkins**
 1. **Jenkins** creates 1 **master** **Vagrant** node and several slave nodes to act as **slaves**
 1. **chef-zero** converges master **Vagrant** box and runs **minitest**
 1. **BATS** tests run on the freshly converged **Vagrant master**box.
-Few steps are performed here: ISO is built, it's distributed to the slaves, slaves boot the ISO and final integration tests are run to see whether slaves have all the goodness.
+Few steps are performed here: ISO is built, it’s distributed to the slaves, slaves boot the ISO and final integration tests are run to see whether slaves have all the goodness.
 1. If points 1 to 5 are **green,**developer merges the changes, uploads the updated cookbooks, node definitions, roles and environments and runs the final tests.

-**What didn't work for us and why**
+**What didn’t work for us and why**

-- [kitchen-vagrant ](https://github.com/test-kitchen/kitchen-vagrant) - because it didn't play well with Jenkins (or JVM itself) and didn't know how to use advanced Vagrant features for specifying multiple networking options, interfaces and drivers.
+- [kitchen-vagrant ](https://github.com/test-kitchen/kitchen-vagrant) — because it didn’t play well with Jenkins (or JVM itself) and didn’t know how to use advanced Vagrant features for specifying multiple networking options, interfaces and drivers.
 However it supports using your own [Vagrantfile.erb](https://github.com/test-kitchen/kitchen-vagrant/blob/master/templates/Vagrantfile.erb)
-- We've had some doubts about keeping all the cookbooks, environments and node definitions in one repo because chef-server/chef-client tests can only test your stuff if it's uploaded to the Chef server, but **chef-zero** came in handy
+- We’ve had some doubts about keeping all the cookbooks, environments and node definitions in one repo because chef-server/chef-client tests can only test your stuff if it’s uploaded to the Chef server, but **chef-zero** came in handy

 #### The code